H-Freax/h-freax.github.io/content/en/project/lawlaw.md

 ---
-title: "Law Law: Legal Question Answering Bot"
+title: Law Law A Legal Question Answering Bot
-summary: "An Independent Project leveraging PyTorch to develop a question and answer bot based on a legal-like question and answer dataset using a Seq2Seq model."
+summary: An Independent Project leveraging PyTorch to develop a question and answer bot based on a legal-like question and answer dataset using a Seq2Seq model.
 tags:
 - nlp_program
 date: "2021-07-01"